waltligon/orangefs/doc/design/bmi-design.md

 \maketitle

 # BMI Document

 ## TODO

   - maybe change method nomenclature to module

   - no longer do size mathing

   - test/wait nomenclature and semantics

 Stuff from discussions with Pete:

--   give a strict definition for "completion". we do local completion in MPI sense (completion means safe to reuse buffer).
+  - give a strict definition for “completion”. we do local completion in MPI sense (completion means safe to reuse buffer).
 User can build barrier to get non local completion.

   - encourage preposting and discuss why

   - discuss a little bit how flows fit in, what real purpose of bmi is

 ## Introduction